RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 ## Identifier

 *   **Definition**: A unique identifier applied to each group of record composed of characters, numbers or letters, or a combination thereof, that uniquely identify the record within a given domain.
-*   **Purpose**: Ensures that records can be identified as unique within a system or during a system migration.
+*   **Purpose**: Ensures that records can be uniquely identified within the RAC's systems during archival processes.
 *   **Data type**: String
 *   **Obligation**: Required
 *   **Repeatability**: No